Skip to content

 Items collected via our bulky waste service cannot be sorted for reuse, so please consider using an alternative service to give good quality items a new home:

-Buying pre-loved or vintage clothes can be a great way of getting a new look at a fraction of the cost of new.
+- Consider pre-loved or vintage clothes and get a new look at a fraction of the cost of new.

 70% of the food that is wasted in the UK is wasted by citizens in their own homes.
 That’s 4.5 million tonnes of food that could have been eaten being thrown away every year.